chethanachars/Agglomerative-images-clustering/README.md

 This project introduces an agglomerative hierarchical clustering algorithm for geographical pattern analysis in satellite images.
 The proposed algorithm addresses challenges in traditional hierarchical clustering, providing a more accurate and meaningful clustering of geographical features.
 Users can customize and apply the algorithm to their datasets, gaining insights into hidden patterns within the geographical data.

-For any questions or concerns, contact [Author Name/Email].
+For any questions or concerns, contact [chethan s/Chethanwork82@gmail.com].

 **Note:** Please ensure that all necessary dependencies are installed before running the notebook.
 Refer to the documentation for additional information on algorithm parameters and usage.